sdvdxl/influxdb.com/content/docs/v0.9/administration/authentication_and_authorization.md

     Example:

     ```sh
-curl -G http://localhost:8086/query -u todd:influxdbforever --data-urlencode "q=SHOW DATABASES"
+curl -G http://localhost:8086/query -u todd:influxdb4ever --data-urlencode "q=SHOW DATABASES"
     ```

 * Authenticate by providing query parameters in the URL.
 Set `u` as the username and `p` as the password.